Understanding Closures in Go: Encapsulating State and Behaviour

 }

-function returns an anonymous function that serves as a closure.
-The closure captures the count
+In this example, the createCounter function returns an anonymous function that serves as a closure.
+The closure captures the count variable from the outer scope and increments it with each invocation.
+The counters counter1 and counter2 maintain their separate states, resulting in independent counting.

 Best Practices and Considerations